About the Journal

 The Argentine Journal of Neurosurgery is a quarterly free-access publication (4 issues per year), published in the Autonomous City of Buenos Aires, Argentina.
 It is the official magazine of the Argentine Neurosurgery Association.
 It publishes original topics in neurosurgery and related basic and clinical neurosciences.
 The authorities and the Editorial Committee of the Argentine Journal of Neurosurgery are independently appointed to the AANC.

 The mission of the Argentine Journal of Neurosurgery is to disseminate, from a scientific perspective, neurosurgical knowledge and related areas, through original articles, following the guidelines of professional ethics and care of the patient.

 The Argentine Journal of Neurosurgery uses the OJS (Open Journal Systems) as the administration and publication system.
 All articles submitted to the journal undergo a double-blind review process, with expert reviewers (peer review) outside the Editorial Committee.
 Once the manuscript enters the journal, it is sent to two reviewers, without knowing the name or affiliation of the authors.
 Reviewers can accept or reject the work; in the case of being accepted, it can be with modifications or without modifications.
 Thus, always following the double-blind premise, the process continues between reviewers and authors, until the article is ready for publication.

 Unpublished and original material: policy on plagiarism

-The Argentine Neurosurgery Magazine only publishes unpublished and original material.
-The journal's policy regarding plagiarism and duplication is as follows: when the author submits an article, he must state whether it has been previously published; The reviewers also verify whether the manuscript or part of it was previously published, either by the authors themselves or by others.
+The Argentine Journal of Neurosurgery only publishes unpublished and original material.
+The journal's policy regarding plagiarism and duplication is as follows: when the author submits an article, he must state whether it has been previously published; The reviewers also verify whether the manuscript or part of it was previously published (Google & Google Scholar), either by the authors themselves or by other people.
 The appearance of plagiarism or non-originality means the automatic rejection of the work.

 Standards and codes of ethics